-The underwriting policy of Obvion in in line with Dutch market standard for prime residential mortgages and does not allow for borrowers that can be considered as credit impaired.
+The underwriting policy of Achmea Bank is in line with Dutch market standard for prime residential mortgages and does not allow for borrowers that can be considered as credit impaired.
 In line with market practice.
-Obvion allows some types of minor entries in the Dutch credit registry (BKR) in case they are not materially relevant for a credit assessment on the mortgage loan.
+Achmea Bank allows some types of minor entries in the Dutch credit registry (BKR) in case they are not materially relevant for a credit assessment on the mortgage loan.